solislemuslab/IntBio-NitFix/comparing_trees/report/analysis_report_10_genes_consensus50.md

 BLAST annotation was used to label each sample-derived consensus sequence by closest known reference taxon and genus.
 These labels are helpful for interpreting tree regions and comparing functional-gene signal with 16S/community results later.

+### BLAST-Based Closest Reference Assignment

+For each selected gene, sample-derived consensus sequences were compared against the gene-specific reference taxon sequences using BLASTN.
+For example, `nifD` consensus sequences were searched only against the `nifD` reference taxon alignment.
+Before BLAST, reference and query alignments were ungapped so that BLAST compared nucleotide sequences rather than alignment columns.

+BLAST was run with an E-value threshold of **`1e-20`** and allowed to return up to 10 candidate reference hits per consensus sequence.
+From these candidate hits, one best reference hit was selected for each sample consensus sequence using **highest bitscore**, then **highest percent** identity, then **longest alignment length**.
+The output table reports the selected closest reference taxon, closest genus, percent identity, alignment length, query coverage, E-value, and bitscore.

+These BLAST labels should be interpreted as closest known reference matches, not confirmed species identities.
+A hit with weak statistical support, such as E-value `0.9`, would not be included because the BLAST search only keeps hits with `E-value <= 1e-20`.
+However, percent identity and query coverage are reported rather than used as strict filters in this script, so downstream summaries can optionally apply additional confidence filters such as percent identity `>=88%` and query coverage `>=80%`.

 Main BLAST tables:

 - [blast_source_file_row_counts](../result/comparative_tree_analysis/tables/11a_blast_source_file_row_counts.tsv)